intoxstudio/restrict-user-access/readme.txt

 * Added: levels can be given to individual users or synchronized with roles
 * Added: non-synced levels are displayed in users overview screen
 * Fixed: content would not be restricted properly if two access levels had overlapping conditions for different roles
+* Fixed: actions and filters got new namespaces

 = 0.2.2 =